 The purpose of the KSISGSN is to make it possible for the UE and the MME to indicate the use of the mapped KASME in inter-RAT mobility procedures (for details cf. clauses 9 and 10).

 The format of eKSI shall allow a recipient of such a parameter to distinguish whether the parameter is of type 'KSIASME' or of type 'KSISGSN'.
 The format shall further contain a value field.
 KSIASME and KSISGSN have the same format.
 The value fields of KSIASME and KSISGSN are three bits each.
 Seven values are used to identify the key set.
 A value of '111' is used by the UE to indicate that a valid KASME is not available for use.
-Format of eKSI is described in [9].
+Format of eKSI is described in MFA TS 24.301 [9].

 The value '111' in the other direction from network to mobile station is reserved.